RifatAhmed-SQA/PerformanceTestingloadTestUsingJmeter/README.md

 # Performance Load Testing Using jemeter
 ## Project Summary:
-This project involves performance testing using **Apache JMeter** on the [Restful Booker API](https://restful-booker.herokuapp.com/).
+This project involves performance testing using **Apache JMeter** .
 The test simulates a load of up to **120,000 users over 12 hours**, covering:

 - User login
 - Booking creation